Maxima of independent, non-identically distributed Gaussian vectors: Introduction

-as $n\to\infty$, and the respective limit distributions.\\ In Section \ref{sec_bivariate} we start with bivariate triangular arrays.
-For this purpose, we introduce a sequence of counting measures which capture the dependence structure in each row and which is used to state necessary and sufficient conditions for the convergence of $\mathbf{M}_n$ in \eqref{row_max}.
+In Section~\ref{sec_bivariate}, we start with bivariate triangular arrays.
+For this purpose, we introduce a sequence of counting measures which capture the dependence structure in each row and which is used to state necessary and sufficient conditions for the convergence of \eqref {row_max}.
 Moreover, the limits turn out to be new max-stable distributions that generalize \eqref{hr_distr}.
-The results on triangular arrays are used to completely characterize the max-limits of independent sequences of bivariate Gaussian vectors.
-Explicit examples for the bivariate limit distributions are given at the end of this section.
-The multivariate case is treated in Section \ref{sec_multivariate}, giving rise to a class of $d$-dimensional max-stable distributions.
-In Section \ref{sec_processes}, we show how these distributions arise as the finite dimensional margins of suitably normalized and randomly rescaled maxima of $n$ independent Gaussian processes.
-In fact, the limit processes are max-stable, stationary random fields which can be seen as max-mixtures of Brown-Resnick processes.
-The extremal dependence structure of the bivariate mixture distributions is analyzed in Section \ref{sec_dependence} in terms of the spectral measure.
-Furthermore, it is shown that the processes from Section \ref{sec_processes} offer a large variety of extremal correlation functions which makes them interesting for modeling dependencies in spatial extremes.
-Finally, Section \ref{sec_proofs} comprises the proofs of the main theorems.
+The results on triangular arrays are used to completely characterize the max-limits of independent, but not necessarily identically distributed sequences of bivariate Gaussian vectors.
+Explicit examples for the bivariate limit distributions are given at the end of Section~\ref{sec_bivariate}.
+The multivariate case is treated in Section~\ref{sec_multivariate}, giving rise to a class of $d$-dimensional max-stable distributions.
+In Section~\ref{sec_processes}, we show how these distributions arise as finite-dimensional margins of the new class of max-mixtures of Brown--Resnick processes.
+Furthermore, it is shown that these processes offer a large variety of extremal correlation functions which makes them interesting for modeling dependencies in spatial extremes.
+Finally, Section~\ref{sec_proofs} comprises the proofs of the main theorems.